Arif is an entrepreneur who left his job at a bank during the pandemic. His businesses include currency trading and freelance writing.

 This emotional trait has not left us.
 How many times have you found yourself telling a lie to someone to avoid getting into trouble or giving a compliment to your best friend knowing full well that they don’t actually deserve it?
 Maybe you felt you had to choose a profession that was not what you really wanted to pursue because your parents wanted you to.

-In many facets of our lives, we seek the approval of other people, and as an entrepreneur, this kind of mindset can hinder our progress toward our goals.
+We seek approval from others in many facets of our lives, and as an entrepreneur, this kind of mindset can hinder our progress toward our goals.
 Everything we do must be out of pure honesty and for the right reasons.
 If our intentions are pure, they will bear fruit.
 Otherwise, our actions will be meaningless and can never be sustained.

 “I want you to study hard, get a degree, get a job, get married, have kids, and then teach your own kids the same thing.”
 Maybe you've spent your entire life achieving those things, but it has only increased your resentment toward your parents because at no point in your journey through life did you do anything that you really wanted.